eahefnawy/lambda-mailer/README.md

 # :envelope: lambda-mailer
 AWS Lambda for sending emails.
-Ready for deployment in 60 seocnds.
+Ready for deployment in 60 seconds.

 This lambda gives your browser (or any client) a backend for sending emails.